tinacms/tina.io/content/docs/data-fetching/overview.md

 As mentioned in the [Introduction to Data fetching doc](/docs/features/data-fetching/), Tina provides a client for querying content.

 > Note, for advanced use-cases, you can also manually query the underlying [GraphQL API](http://localhost:3000/docs/graphql/overview/).

+One caveat to using the built-in queries on the client is that it **does not resolve references**.
+To resolve a reference you will have to [write your own queries](#extending-the-client).

 ## Querying a single document